emilkowalski/vaul/README.md

 ### Root

 Contains all parts of a dialog.
-Use `shouldScaleBackground` to enable background scaling, it requires an element with `[vaul-drawer-wrapper]` data attribute to scale its background, [example](https://github.com/emilkowalski/vaul/blob/main/website/src/app/layout.tsx#L13).
+Use `shouldScaleBackground` to enable background scaling, it requires an element with `[vaul-drawer-wrapper]` data attribute to scale its background.
 Can be controlled with the `value` and `onOpenChange` props.
 Can be opened by default via `defaultOpen` prop.

 ### Trigger